Kingdom of the Spiders: Legacy

 Kantor hinted in his Fangoria interview that Arachnophobia, which Steven Spielberg produced, bears several similarities to Kingdom of the Spiders.
 "I thought it was a copy", Kantor stated, "but you don't go and sue Spielberg!"

 In popular culture

-Rifftrax made the movie an object of ridicule in an April 23, 2013, video on demand download, which featured the movie with a running mocking commentary by Mystery Science Theater 3000 alumni Michael J. Nelson, Kevin Murphy and Bill Corbett.
+The film was featured on the Rifftrax April 23, 2013 video on demand download, with commentary by Mystery Science Theater 3000 alumni Michael J. Nelson, Kevin Murphy and Bill Corbett.